-- The student seeks a Mechanical Engineering professor willing to advise a Ph.D. student. - The student writes an updated Statement of Purpose that expresses his or her goals for academic knowledge and research at the Ph.D. level. - The professor writes a recommendation letter stating his or her willingness to advise the student, as well as any financial aid being offered. - The Academic Program Manager or designee will enter an online application to the University graduate application system or have the original application cloned by Graduate Admissions. - The student will receive and accept admission to the Ph.D. program. - The Graduate Admissions office, Registrar, and the Office of International Student Scholar Services (for international students) will be notified of the change in degree. - The student will begin studies and research in the Ph.D. program to which he or she is admitted.
+- The student seeks a Mechanical Engineering professor willing to advise a Ph.D. student. - The student writes an updated Statement of Purpose that expresses his or her goals for academic knowledge and research at the Ph.D. level. - The professor writes a recommendation letter stating his or her willingness to advise the student, as well as any financial aid being offered.

+- The Academic Program Manager or designee will enter an online "Internal Transfer" application to the University graduate application system. - The student will receive and accept admission to the Ph.D. program. - The Graduate Admissions office, Registrar, and the Office of International Student Scholar Services (for international students) will be notified of the change in degree. - The Academic Program staff will arrange financial aid, as offered. - The student will begin studies and research in the Ph.D. program to which he or she is admitted.